Sonny Rollins on Impulse!

-Sonny Rollins on Impulse! is an album by jazz saxophonist Sonny Rollins, his first to be released on the Impulse! label, featuring performances by Rollins with Ray Bryant, Walter Booker and Mickey Roker.
+Sonny Rollins on Impulse! is a 1965 studio album by jazz saxophonist Sonny Rollins, his first to be released on the Impulse! label, featuring performances by Rollins with Ray Bryant, Walter Booker and Mickey Roker.

 Reception

-The Allmusic review by Thom Jurek states: "This date is significant for the manner in which Rollins attacks five standards with a quartet....
+The AllMusic review by Thom Jurek states: "This date is significant for the manner in which Rollins attacks five standards with a quartet....
 Sonny Rollins on Impulse! feels as if it were a recording Rollins had to get out of his system.
 But thank goodness for us because it's a winner through and through."